AyushKashyapII/BitTorrent/README.md

 -   **`p2p/tracker.go`:** Handles all HTTP communication with the torrent's tracker to retrieve a list of peers.
 -   **`p2p/message.go` & `p2p/peer.go`:** Defines the low-level data structures and serialization/deserialization logic for the peer wire protocol.
 -   **`p2p/piece.go`:** The "Foreman".
 A central `PieceManager` that tracks the state of every piece (needed, in-progress, verified) and manages the work queue.
 -   **`p2p/client.go`:** The "Orchestrator".
 Manages the overall download state and spawns a dedicated "Worker" goroutine for each peer connection.
-The `startPeerWorker` function contains the core state machine for downloading pieces from a single peer.

 ## How to Run